Which Type of Auto Insurance Covers you if at Fault in an Accident?

 - broad collision: If you are 50% or more at fault, your insurance pays, minus deductible.
 If less than 50% at fault, your insurance pays everything, including deductible.

 To answer my wife’s original “will insurance cover repairs since I was at fault?” question – the answer was “Yes, because you had broad collision insurance”.
 We had to pay a $500 collision deductible, since she was at fault.
 Our auto insurance company, Liberty Mutual, picked up the other $3,850 (who knew a plastic bumper and headlight costs so much?).
+The also did not raise our rates, because they offer accident forgiveness on your first accident.

 However, this is not the standard for every state, so do your research beforehand.
 As stated prior, you should know the answer to this question before an accident happens, not after.